trust-mfn-berlin/animals-as-objects/vault/story.keeping-record-of-animals.md

 ---
 license: CC BY-SA
+title: Keeping Records of Animals
 title_de: Tiere verzeichnen
 created: 1635148858347
-author: Mareike Vennen
-short_desc_de: Objekttransfer und Listenverkehr zwischen Zoo und Museum
-date_end: 2021-10-25T08:44:25.273Z
-published: false
-title: Keeping Records of Animals
 updated: 1641225895330
 id: zrAZZTgVehO9zeVbW4dMX
+author: Mareike Vennen
 translators:
   translator_de_en: Carla Welch
 desc: How do animals get from a zoo to a collection?
 It is not just a matter of